boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Refactors the process that adds members to group blog, to improve performance with large groups

 = 1.7 =
 * Allows group admins to specify blog address and title at the time of creation
 * Ensures that 'Enable group blog' checkbox is checked when returning from a failed blog creation